emtee40/FMHY-wiki/Stream-Site-Grading.md

 ### Score: 16/20
 1. Streams load, but it take a second. ⚠️
 1. Content is 1080p, but it cant be lowered. ⚠️
-1. Find streams quickly, including older content. ✔️
+1. Finds streams quickly, including older content. ✔️
 1. It has 3 hosts, and it does auto-switch if one fails. ✔️
 1. The site does have episode auto-next. ✔️
 1. UI is very good, modern looking with lots to look at. ✔️